Twentieth-Century Blues: The Songs of Noël Coward

-Twentieth-Century Blues: The Songs of Noël Coward is a 1998 Noël Coward tribute album curated by Neil Tennant, who invited prominent artists of the day to reinterpret Noël Coward’s songs for the late 20th century.
+Twentieth Century Blues: The Songs of Noël Coward is a 1998 Noël Coward tribute album curated by Neil Tennant.
+Prominent artists of the day were invited to reinterpret Coward's songs for the late 20th century to commemorate the centenary of his birth.
 Profits from the album's sale were donated to the Red Hot AIDS Charitable Trust.

 The album yielded the double A-sided single "Someday I'll Find You" / "I've Been to a Marvellous Party", which reached number 28 in the UK Singles Chart.

-A Twentieth-Century Blues DVD was also released.
+The album itself peaked at number 14 on the UK Compilation Albums chart.

+Background and compilation

+The project was conceived by Simon Watney, the director of the Red Hot AIDS Charitable Trust, which has released a number of charity albums benefiting HIV/AIDS relief and research.
+Watney secured the cooperation of the Coward estate, and executive producers Neil Tennant and Tris Penna worked on the album for 12 months with a firm deadline of an Easter 1998 release.
+At Tennant's recommendation, only British performers were included in recognition of Coward's important role in British songwriting.
+The concept was to feature contemporary performances that remained faithful to Coward's spirit.
+Tennant said, "I didn't want this album to be reverential, I wanted to see if the songs would work nowadays ...
+We looked at artists who had some sense of theatre, wit, style, humour, even music hall".

 Some alterations occurred during the recording of the album.
 Black Grape were originally meant to record "Mad Dogs and Englishmen", but the band withdrew due to a conflict between members; Space recorded the song instead.
 In addition, the final song recorded, Damon Albarn and Michael Nyman's version of "London Pride", was nearly rejected due to being, reportedly, almost unrecognisable in its original version.
 Tennant ordered the song to be kept, though Albarn had already agreed to make changes by that time.
+Vic Reeves recorded Coward's uncensored version of "Don't Put Your Daughter on the Stage, Mrs. Worthington", but the last verse was cut from the album because it includes foul language.